giantswarm/docs/src/content/advanced/ingress/multi-nginx-ic/index.md

 Not specifying the annotation will lead to multiple ingress controllers claiming the same ingress.
 Specifying a value which does not match the class of any existing ingress controllers will result in all ingress controllers ignoring the ingress.

 Additionally, please ensure the Ingress Class of each of your Ingress Controllers do not collide with each other and with the [preinstalled Ingress Controllers in legacy clusters]({{< relref "/content/general/releases/index.md#apps" >}}).
 For the community supported NGINX Ingress Controller this is described in the [official documentation](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/).

-Most NGINX configuration options have NGINX-wide defaults.
-They can also be overriden on a per-Ingress resource level.

-In each case below, one installs a second NGINX with a different NGINX global-only configuration.
-Ingress resources managed by this NGINX installation cannot be customized on a per-Ingress resource level.

-Further information on configuring NGINX Ingress Controller can be found in the [Services of type LoadBalancer]

 ## Separating public from internal ingress traffic